-In the early 1980s, I remember listening to the song “2525” by the American rock-pop duo, Zager and Evans.
+In the early 1980s, I remember listening to the song “2525” by the American rock-pop duo Zager and Evans.
 To say the lyrics left me with the heebie-jeebies would be an understatement.
-I’d never before heard a song with such a foreboding message about the world.
-The lyric that stuck with me the most was about the year 6565, a distant time when people would choose their sons and daughters from the bottoms of long glass tubes.
+I’d never heard a song with such a foreboding message about the world.
+The verse that stuck with me the most was about the year 6565, a distant time when people would choose their sons and daughters from the bottoms of long glass tubes.
 It sounded like something from an episode of the TV series, The Twilight Zone, but later I found out something eerily similar had already been done — in 1977.
-Even more astounding was the first successful test-tube baby was about my age.
+The first successful test tube baby was about my age, even more astounding.
 Mind blown!

-I’m talking, of course, about in-vitro fertilization, which is now a common practice, essentially to remove a woman’s eggs, fertilize them with sperm outside her body, then implant viable embryos into her uterus to continue their gestation.
-However, this scientific marvel created quite an ethical debate, one that continues to this day, especially in religious populations.
+I’m talking, of course, about invitro fertilization, which is now a common practice, essentially to remove a woman’s eggs, fertilize them with sperm outside her body, then implant viable embryos into her uterus to continue their gestation.
+However, this scientific marvel created quite an ethical debate that continues today, especially in religious populations.

-To those whose beliefs dictate life starts at conception, this practice is horrifying.
-Not only because of the artificial implantation of lab-fertilized embryos into a woman’s body, but because of the back-up embryos that are frozen, sold, or terminated.
-Others see in-vitro as a beautiful scientific advancement that lets infertile couples realize the dream of having a family.
-Some fertility clinics offer, as an add-on, parent’s choice of their baby’s gender and eye color, and exciting yet formulated advancement.
-Currently, in the United States, choosing your baby’s gender or eye color is available only for couples with infertility issues, but could these choices tempt fertile couples to push for elective in-vitro, thus soliciting policy change?
+This practice horrifies those whose beliefs dictate that life starts at conception.
+Not only because of the artificial implantation of lab-fertilized embryos into a woman’s body but because of the backup embryos that are frozen, sold, or terminated.
+Others see invitro as a beautiful scientific advancement that lets infertile couples realize the dream of having a family.
+Some fertility clinics offer, as an add-on, parents’ choice of their baby’s gender and eye color, an exciting yet formulated advancement.
+In the United States, choosing your baby’s gender or eye color is available only for couples with infertility issues, but could these choices tempt fertile couples to push for an elective invitro, thus soliciting policy change?

 The second time I remember being spooked by the entertainment industry was in 1997.
-I saw the movie, Gattaca and that same eeriness I’d felt as a child when I heard “2525” swept over me.
-The movie’s premise is that people born naturally, without genetic enhancements, are shut out of certain careers, athletic opportunities, and society.
+I saw the movie Gattaca, and that same eeriness I’d felt as a child when I heard “2525” swept over me.
+The movie’s premise is that people born naturally, without genetic enhancements, are shut out of specific careers, athletic opportunities, and society.
 Total science fiction, but I wondered if that kind of gene manipulation would one day be possible.
 Turns out, it is.
-CRSPR-Cas9 made headlines in 2012 as a gene-editing tool, a protein with the ability to cut DNA, remove flawed sections of the genetic code, and insert desirable genes instead.
+CRSPR-Cas9 made headlines in 2012 as a gene-editing tool, a protein that can cut DNA, remove flawed sections of the genetic code, and insert desirable genes instead.
 CRSPR-Cas9 has massive potential for eliminating genetic diseases, viruses, and even some cancers.
 There’s usually nothing unethical about curing disease, but curing illness is only the beginning of how gene-editing technology could be used in the future.

 He’s experiment violates the conditions of the ban on germline editing, but it is also problematic because of unknown side effects.
 The human genome is complex, and making cuts to DNA, pasting new information, or eliminating sections can be dangerous.
 For example, turning off one gene can unintendedly turn on another.
 This happened in a 2002 gene therapy study in Paris, where two young boys underwent gene therapy for X-SCID, a devastating, heritable immunodeficiency disorder.
 The boys later developed Leukemia, a harsh side effect even though gene therapy differs from gene editing in that the unhealthy gene is not altered or removed.
 Instead, a healthy version of the gene is inserted into the genome to offset the mutated, disease-related gene’s effects.
 Even so, the scientists involved in the X-SCID study unknowingly activated a gene that promoted cell growth, which unfortunately caused cancer.